soranoo/TradingView-Free-Webhook-Alerts/README.md

 * No Pro/Pro+/Premium TradingView account requested.

 ## :triangular_flag_on_post: How it works ?
-Check the inbox frequently and transfer the TradingView alert email into the webhook message.
+Listen to the email inbox and transfer the TradingView alert email into the webhook message.

 ## :anchor: Requirements